-Successful corn emergence is a combination of three key factors – genetics, seed quality and environment (Figure 1 click on image for closer look).
+Successful corn emergence is a combination of three key factors – genetics, corn seed quality and environment (Figure 1 click on image for closer look).

 Hybrid genetics provide the basis for tolerance to cold stress.
-High seed quality helps ensure that the seed will perform up to its genetic ability.
+High corn seed quality helps ensure that the seed will perform up to its genetic ability.
 DuPont Pioneer concentrates on selecting the best genetics for consistent performance across a wide range of environments including stressful conditions.

 Seventy low SE hybrids and 146 high SE hybrids were represented in the trials.
 Early stand counts for all hybrids within each group were averaged at each location.
 As stress level increased, both the low SE and high SE hybrids experienced stand loss.
 However, the hybrids with a SE score of 6 or 7 were able to maintain higher stands as compared to those with a low SE score (Figure 2 click on image for closer look).

 Figure 2: Average stand establishment for high and low SE score hybrids in six stress emergence locations in 2009.
 Locations are sorted from least stressful (left) to most stressful (right) based on average early stand.

 DuPont Pioneer Australia’s corn seed quality program starts in the production field and is present through every process at the Narromine plant.
 In fact our world class seed production procedures ensure that Pioneer® has the highest quality corn seed with minimum germination rates of 90%.
 Please bear in mind that seed is a living product and must be treated as such.

 However, even with the best genetics and highest seed quality, environmental factors can still dictate stand establishment.